November 13, 2022

 The Amanita spp. are some of the most deadly poisonous mushrooms in the world and sometime confused with look a likes.
 The Galerina has similar chemistry.
 It has now been shown that sometimes the life of people suffering from this type of poisoning may be saved in part by the administration of Silymarin an extract from Milk Thistle (Silybum marianum) (Abenavoli et al., 2018; Ward et al., 2013).

 Not many mushrooms will kill someone outright upon ingestion like the ones mentioned above.
-However, the not so funny Mycological joke is that few mushrooms will kill you but there are more that may make you wish you were dead!
+However, the not so funny Mycological joke is that few mushrooms will kill you but there are quite a number more that may make you wish you were dead!
 Mixing mushrooms like Inky Caps (Coprinus spp.) and Morels (Morchella spp.) with alcohol can be a cause of sickness as well.

 Mushrooms also may possibly accumulate toxic substances like heavy metals as a prodigious amount of literature reflects (Árvay et al., 2014; Barcan et al., 1998; Chen et al., 2009; Cocchi et al., 2006; Kokkoris et al., 2019; Liu et al., 2015; Radulescu et al., 2010; Zhu et al., 2011).